What I learned from being sick, as a single mum.

 2. What’s the point in having your own business if you don’t take some time to chill out?

 Any small business owner will know that the hours are long and you never really switch off.
 But as I was lying in bed reflecting on my current life, I realised that part of the reason why I turned Single Mother Survival Guide into a business, rather than go back to being employed, was so that I could be an involved mum and have the flexibility to spend time with my daughter when it mattered.
-I realised that I need to take some of the energy and hours out of my business and put them into my daughter.
+I realised that I needed to take some of the energy and hours out of my business and put them into my daughter.
 I have not been very good at being present lately when I’m with her, and that has now changed.

 3. Life is short.

 Similarly to the point above, I have not been very good at looking after myself over the last six months.
-I have been burning the candle at both ends, putting a lot of pressure on myself by over scheduling and creating to do lists each day that allow me to have very little me-time.
+I have been burning the candle at both ends, putting a lot of pressure on myself by over-scheduling and creating to-do lists each day that allow me to have very little me-time.
 And maybe that’s why I got sick in the first place?
 Sleep was something that I really wanted to prioritize in 2017 and I have been failing miserably at getting enough sleep each day.
 I have been up until the early hours of the morning working away.
 And don’t get me wrong, the reason why I have been doing that is because I love what I’m doing, but I do need to learn to switch off, have some fun without worrying about everything that I need to do, and get some sleep.
 Life is too short to not look after your well-being.
 I’ve gone back to having more balance in my life.

 4. Sometimes you’ve just got to outsource or take the easy option.
 And not feel guilty about it!

-We ate several take away and frozen dinners whilst I was sick, and everything was still OK.
+We ate several takeaway and frozen dinners whilst I was sick, and everything was still OK.
 My daughter survived and so did I. We ate dinner on the couch watching TV because I had no energy to sit on a chair for 30 minutes, let alone cook a meal.
 We never normally do that.
 I am a firm believer of dinner time being family time at the dining table, but it was only a week and I needed to prioritise the little energy that I had.
 I needed it for my daughter’s bedtime routine.
 And, my daughter thought it was FANTASTIC!
 It may have cost some money that I didn’t have to spend, but it was WORTH so much more than what I paid for it, because I didn’t have to worry about it at all.

 5. The world continues to spin if you don’t clean the house for a week.